-Appraisals to be reviewed by IA DNR reviewers typically involve two types of appraisal standards and corresponding written appraisal reports:
+Appraisals to be reviewed by DNR reviewers typically involve the two types of current edition of appraisal standards and the corresponding written Appraisal Reports:

 - 1. USPAP Uniform Standards for Professional Appraisal Practice (Appraisal Report), and - 2.
-UASFLA or "Yellow Book," Uniform Appraisal Standards for Federal Land Acquisitions (Appraisal Report)
+UASFLA, aka "Yellow Book," Uniform Appraisal Standards for Federal Land Acquisitions (Appraisal Report)